-Of all the quarterbacks in the 2012 rookie class, Russell Wilson stands one of the best chances of playing for an instant contender.
+Of all the quarterbacks in the 2012 rookie class, Russell Wilson is one of the best.
 When he was the surprise pick as the Seahawks' starting QB coming out of training camp, Russell Wilson rookie cards soared.

 Although he may not have the same hype as Robert Griffin III or Andrew Luck, a big part of Wilson's upside comes from the fact that he's joining a strong team.
 Collectors love winners.
-Should he play a role in getting the Seahawks into the postseason, Wilson's cards will continue to perform well, even if he might not have the top personal stats.
+And that's exactly what they got with the former Wisconsin Badger.
+In just his second season, Wilson helped lead the Seahawks to their first Super Bowl.